AI Trail Analysis

 Wildlife & plants⌄

-Hikers have a good chance of encountering white-tailed deer and various bird species.
-Black bears are present in the area, so proper food storage is essential for overnight campers.
-The forest is characterized by a mix of deciduous trees and undergrowth like mountain laurel.
+Hikers may encounter white-tailed deer and various bird species common to Pennsylvania forests.
+Black bears are present in the region, so proper food storage is essential for overnight stays.
+The forest offers a mix of deciduous and evergreen trees, with mountain laurel and rhododendron blooming in late spring/early summer.

 Trail conditions⌄